 - All members are also required to pass a Basic Search and Rescue Class within their first year of membership.
 These classes are offered throughout the state periodically throughout the year by Kentucky Emergency Management.
 It’s typically taught as a 20-hour class.

-In addition to these requirements, those who are interested in performing technical roped rescues must complete a 40-hour technical rope rescue course.
+In addition to these requirements, those who are interested in performing technical rope rescues must complete a 40-hour technical rope rescue course.
+All specialty certifications require specialized training including swift water rescue and dive recovery.

 How Far Away can I Live?